kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 ## 7. Known bugs

 * Incorrect structure of play and return button - cant be closed in anchor tag - rebuild to correct structure format
-* Typo in line 22 of game.html - missing space button between attribiutes - space added
+* Typo in line 22 of game.html - missing space button between attributes - space added
-* incorrect structure of embeded file from giphy - "Error: The frameborder attribute on the iframe element is obsolete" - removed
+* incorrect structure of embedded file from giphy - "Error: The frameborder attribute on the iframe element is obsolete" - removed
-* Poor score from lighthouse performance 89% due to external source of video, replacing video from giphy to own created using [Canva](https://www.canva.com/)
+* Poor score from lighthouse performance 89% due to external source of video (giphy), replacing video to own created using [Canva](https://www.canva.com/)

 [Back to Table Of Content](#tableOfContents)